Inside: When it seems like positive parenting isn’t working learn 8 common reasons that underlie frustrations and how to get back on track.

 They fear that positive parenting isn’t working.

-In many instances, they’ve jumped off the familiar cliff of yelling, criticism, and knee jerk reactions only to find themselves crash landing in newer, unfamiliar waters, trying to navigate new approaches of collaboration and respectful discipline.
+In many instances, they’ve jumped off the familiar cliff of yelling, criticism, and knee jerk reactions only to find themselves crash landing in newer, unfamiliar waters, of collaboration and respectful discipline.

 Know that if it feels like positive parenting isn’t working, you are not alone.